 All students at CPAHS enjoy the opportunity to participate in a broad range of sports in outstanding facilities.
 Our school is regularly awarded zone champion in athletics, swimming and cross country and our sporting teams and individual participants are regularly selected to represent at a zone, regional, state and national levels.

-Learning Advisory is aimed at ensuring every student in known and supported as a learner and young person.
+Learning Advisory is aimed at ensuring every student is known and supported as a learner and young person.
 Year 7 and 8 students are supported through Learning Advisory to engage in a specialised curriculum that supports wellbeing, transition and learning development.
-Students work regularly in small groups with a Learning Advisor to a develop a deeper understanding of their strengths and areas for development.
+Students work regularly in small groups with a Learning Advisor to develop a deeper understanding of their strengths and areas for development.
 This includes setting and tracking learning goals, developing a learning portfolio and running student-led conferences with their parents and Learning Advisor.

 Project-Based Learning (PBL) at CPAHS supports students to gain knowledge and skills, aligned to syllabuses, by investigating and responding to an engaging question, problem or challenge.
 At CPAHS, PBL is one of a range of learning approaches implemented by individual teachers or teams of teachers within a faculty, across subjects, and as a discrete course.